Plan Board Process

 City Planning staff are available to discuss your project no matter how far you are in your process.
 We are happy to meet with citizens or developers exploring options for their property or to guide you through the development review process.

 The following requests will require application to and review by the Plan Board: subdividing or consolidating property, rezonings, honorary street designations, right-of-way vacations, or planned development overlays.

 Below are the steps in the Plan Board process.

 1. PRE-APPLICATION MEETING

-Complete the appropriate application, including all required attachments and any additional information requested by the staff planner, along with the application fee.
+Complete the appropriate application, including all required attachments, any additional information requested by the staff planner, and submit to the Planning Division along with the application fee.
 Remember to follow the application instructions carefully and submit all of the requested information.
-If any of the information is missing, this will delay your Plan Board hearing date.
+If any of the information is missing, your Plan Board hearing date will be delayed.
 Once the complete application is received, you will be placed on the agenda for the next available hearing.
 Plan Board hearings are scheduled to be held on the second Tuesday of each month at 4:30 p.m.
 Once submitted, all information becomes public record.

 For application deadlines and fees, download the pdf deadline document.

 Plan Board applicants are encouraged to solicit input and/or support from the community when appropriate.
 Applicants may connect with adjacent property owners and with neighborhood leaders to gather comments and feedback from those potentially affected by the development or project.
 In addition, for rezonings, honorary street designations, and planned development overlays City staff will forward a copy of the completed application to the appropriate Priority Land Use Board for their review and comment.
 Priority Land Use Boards provide recommendations and comments to the Plan Board for their consideration.
 Applicants are required to attend the next available Priority Land Use Board meeting.
 You can view the various Land Use areas across the City and identify within which area your project is located on this map.